Orthogonal-Research-Lab/Proposals/ALife 19/Developmental-Incongruity-Heterochrony.md

 Additional mathematical and graphical details of these newly-identified forms of heterochrony are defined in a [Supplementary Notebook](https://orthogonal-research-lab.github.io/Compound-Heterochrony.html), which provides details and mathematical formalisms, conceptual results, connections to the developmental constraints such as the critical period, and theoretical scenarios for nonlinear switches during developmental growth.

 A variant of the Cayley tree model described by Artyomov, Meissner, and Chakraborty [22] is used to approximate a suitable GRN.
 In this case, we represent the hierarchical GRN with a binary tree structure.
+Each level of the tree allows us to transform a single mother node into two daughter nodes.
+This can either be one gene affected by another, or a gene affected by a regulatory element.
+In following a path between the root node to a branch tip, we encounter genes that have a direct influence of other genes (no intermediate regulatory elements), and genes that are influenced by regulatory elements (promoters, enhancers).
+There are also lateral pathways where one the effects of one genetic pathway can influence the effect of another (epistasis).
+The degree of activity along all of these arcs must be pre-defined.
+The tips of the trees produce an continuous output that shape the level of growth at a particular point in time.

 **Genetic Regulatory Network.** Suppose a binary tree $T$ rooted at node $t_0$.
 This node can be defined as a master control gene, which turns on daughter nodes 0 and 1 at $t_1$.
 Each of these daughter nodes respresent a gene under contingent upon the master gene.
 Subsequent layers of the tree represent genes that are dependent upon genes $0$ and $1$, in addition to promoters, enhancers, and post-transcriptional/translational modifications that contribute to the phenotype.

 In this non-overlapping example, one daughter gene ($g_0$) is a gene of lesser effect, while the other daughter gene ($g_1$) is a gene of greater effect.
 The expression of both genes are mediated by promotors.
 The gene of lesser effect ($g_0$) has two promotors _p_: $p_{00}$ and $p_{01}$, while the gene of greater effect ($g_1$) also has two promoters: $p_{10}$ and $p_{11}$.
 Each pair of promoters (genes expressed at $t_2$) are expressed according to probabilities $p$ and $1-p$, respectively.
 The relative probability of switching is context-dependent.
 Enhancers, present at $t_3$ in this example, mediate the expression of genes $0$ and $1$ as the daughter nodes of a promoter node.
 In this example, each promoter would have two enhancer nodes, for a total of eight (8) enhancer nodes.
 Unlike promoters, enhancers act as analogue tuners, while each enhancer produces a modified output of its mother promoter.

-More details about the hypothetical function of overlapping trees can be found in a [Supplementary Repository](https://github.com/Orthogonal-Research-Lab/Developmental-Incongruities-and-Heterochrony).

 ## Results